Booth Display Guidelines

 - Floor covering is not included with your booth, and it is required.
 You may bring and use your own or rent carpet/flooring from GES.
 If installing a raised floor, you must add a ramp to be ADA compliant.

 - Electrical appliances and cords must be U.L. approved.
-All temporary electrical wiring will stay accessible and be free from debris and storage materials.
+Temporary wiring will stay accessible and be free from debris and storage materials.
 Hardback booths must be at least 9 inches from the rear booth boundary line.

 Fire Marshal Regulations